 This page will be updated on a regular basis to bring you topics of current interest to RPG members.
 If you have any news to add, please CLICK HERE to go to the Contact Us page.

-The 2020 Convention will be held on 30 & 31 May 2020 at the Whitworth Centre, Darley Dale, Matlock, Derbyshire on the edge of the Peak District National Park with a wealth of tourist and railway attractions close by.
+The Whitworth Centre is in Darley Dale, Matlock, Derbyshire on the edge of the Peak District National Park with a wealth of tourist and railway attractions close by.
 The convention will include members’ displays on all aspects of Railway philately as well as the Group’s AGM.

 Peak Rail runs through the village with the Ecclesbourne Valley Railway, the Midland Railway Centre, the National Tramway Museum and Barrow Hill Roundhouse all close by.
 Chatsworth House and Haddon Hall are within 5 miles whilst Bakewell, Buxton, Chesterfield, Cromford Mills World Heritage site, Bolsover Castle and Hardwick Hall are all in the area.

 Matlock is served by an hourly train service from Derby and Nottingham with an hourly direct bus service from Buxton giving easy access to Manchester and North West England.
 East Midlands airport is close to Derby with flights from a range of cities.
 Matlock is just 10 miles from the M1.

 There are a range of hotels and guest houses in the area including Matlock Premier Inn although as it is a popular tourist area, it can be difficult to make last minute bookings.
 It is advisable to book accommodation as early as possible once you know you will be attending.

 A booking form will be included a future Newsletter to members.
 A copy will also be made available for downloading from this wWebsite.
 Non-members who would like to attend the event (though you cannot vote at the AGM) are invited to let us know using the ‘Contact Us’ form on this website.